the-turing-way/the-turing-way/book/website/afterword/data-usage-statement.md

 (data-usage)=
 # TTW Book Data Usage

-We want to collect data on the reach and findability of The Turing Way book.
+We want to collect data on the reach and findability of _The Turing Way_ book.
 For example, data on website traffic helps with reporting impact.
 Data on search terms people use to find the website can help us understand readers' needs and preferences.
 With this knowledge we can better tailor our content to be useful.

-See our ongoing discussions around which insights could help improve the content quality [on GitHub](https://github.com/the-turing-way/the-turing-way/discussions/3713)
+See our ongoing discussions [on GitHub](https://github.com/the-turing-way/the-turing-way/discussions/3713) around which insights could help improve the content quality.

 ## User Awareness Statement - Google Analytics
 For the above reasons reason, we are currently tracking website traffic data through Google Analytics.